 Benefits of Replacing Carbohydrates With Veggies

-You’ll feel fuller, longer.
-Replacing high-carb choices with low-calorie veggies is one way to reap the benefits of eating “volume foods” — or foods that naturally satiate hunger.
-Many low-calorie veggie substitutes, like broccoli, for example, contain high amounts of fiber and/or water, providing bulk and slowing digestion to keep you fuller, longer.
+- You’ll feel fuller, longer.
+Many low-calorie veggie substitutes, like broccoli, contain high amounts of fiber and/or water, providing bulk and slowing digestion to keep you fuller, longer.

-You’ll cut down on carbs and calories.
-Veggie alternatives like zucchini, squash, cauliflower, and other carb replacements are naturally low in calories.
+- You’ll cut down on carbs and calories.
+Veggie alternatives like zucchini, squash and cauliflower are naturally low in calories.
 That’s why opting for lighter vegetables over starchy potatoes or pastas may help you cut calories and reach weight loss goals.
-Eating lower-carb veggies also is an effective way to stick to a low-carb diet.

-You may consume more essential nutrients.
-Switching to low-calorie, veggie-based alternatives may significantly boost your vitamin and mineral intake.
-When you choose a lettuce wrap over a traditional white bun for your burger, for example, you’re replacing high-carb, empty calories with vitamin A, vitamin K, potassium, and other essential nutrients.
+- You may consume more essential nutrients.
+For example, when you choose a lettuce wrap over a traditional white bun for your burger, you’re replacing high-carb, empty calories with vitamin A, vitamin K, potassium, and other essential nutrients.

 6 Carb-Replacement Recipes